Using A Cellphone While Driving Definitely Increases Crash Risk

 Automakers are also placing modern “infotainment” systems into cars and trucks to let motorists and their passengers plug in or wirelessly connect portable electronic devices such as cellphones to the vehicle’s entertainment and communication systems.
 It’s common for many newer infotainment systems and portable devices to respond to voice commands.

-Numerous investigational studies have established that motorists take shorter glances away from the roadway and keep their eyes on the road for a more significant portion of the time when using voice commands compared to than when using their hands to control their phone or infotainment system (Ranney et al., 2005; Owens et al., 2010; Owens et al., 2011; Mehler et al., 2016; Reimer et al., 2016).
+Numerous investigational studies have established that motorists take shorter glances away from the roadway and keep their eyes on the road for a more significant portion of the time when using voice commands compared to when using their hands to control their phone or infotainment system (Ranney et al., 2005; Owens et al., 2010; Owens et al., 2011; Mehler et al., 2016; Reimer et al., 2016).
 The same is true for older drivers as well as younger drivers (Reagan et al., 2019).

-Restricting Cell Phone Ability While Driving
+Restricting Cell Phone Use While Driving

 Using a cell phone while driving increases crash risk, but cell phone accessibility can be controlled with new apps.
 There are also smartphone applications available that restrict or limit access to electronic devices while on the road.
 These apps typically work when vehicles are in motion and can:

-• Silence the phone
+• Silence the phone.

-• Redirect incoming calls to voicemail
+• Redirect incoming calls to voicemail.

-• Respond to any incoming text messages with a preprogrammed message
+• Respond to any incoming text messages with a preprogrammed message.

 Arash Law Practice Area Border/Divider

-We’ll tell you if you have a case or not within five minutes, call (888) 488-1391
+We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

 DISCLAIMER: Information provided on this blog is not formal legal advice.
 It is generic legal information.
 Under no circumstances should the information on this page be relied upon when deciding the proper course of a legal action.
 Always obtain a free and confidential case evaluation from a reputable attorney near you if you think you might have a personal injury lawsuit.